Kathryn’s Facebook Page

-British mezzo-soprano Kathryn Rudge is a BBC Radio 3 New Generation Artist and is currently performing the role of Rosina in ‘The Barber of Seville” for English National Opera.
+British mezzo-soprano Kathryn Rudge is a BBC Radio 3 New Generation Artist and recently performed the role of Rosina in ‘The Barber of Seville” for English National Opera.

 Kathryn completed her vocal studies at the Royal Northern College of Music and became an English National Opera Young Artist in 2011 and was a YCAT artist (2010-2014.)
 She made her professional opera debut at the London Coliseum in the role of Cherubino in Mozart’s ‘The Marriage of Figaro’ directed by Fiona Shaw.
 Kathryn featured as The Times ‘Rising Star of Classical Music 2012’.
 Since then she has performed with Opera North as Sesto (Giulio Cesare), Annio (La Clemenza di Tito) and Hermia (A Midsummer Night’s Dream).
 In 2012 Kathryn made her debut with Glyndebourne Touring opera in the role of Cherubino (Le Nozze di Figaro) and she also performed in the role of Carmen in a concert performance with Conductor Charles Hazlewood at Glastonbury Abbey.